JVB11/jvb11.github.io/_pages/software-develop.md

 author_profile: true
 ---

+I develop my own computational frameworks for research purposes.
+Most of my own code has been written in the [Python](https://www.python.org) and [Fortran](https://fortran-lang.org/) languages, and some of my frameworks make use of Python-interfaced modules written in [C++](https://isocpp.org/) and [Fortran](https://fortran-lang.org/), where the interface is written in [Cython](https://cython.org).
+I also enjoy exploring the capabilities of the [Rust language](https://www.rust-lang.org) and the [Julia language](https://julialang.org) for (future) scientific projects.

 To get a broad summary of the computational frameworks I developed, click on the hyperlinks or logos below.
 If you think my software is interesting and could be beneficial to you, or if you have ideas on how to improve my software suites and their documentation, I encourage you to reach out/contact me.